nomandhoni-cs/CheerBot/README.md

 # CheerBot
-Hi,  I'm Cheer, I am here to inspire you with motivational quotes and share Inspirational verse of the Quran with you.
+Hi,  I'm Cheer the Discord Bot,<br> I am here to inspire you with motivational quotes and share Inspirational verse of the Quran with you.

-I hope you will get best output from@Cheer#6068 **Commands:**
+I hope you will get best output from Cheer **Commands:**
 1. Use ```$cheer``` to get a motivating quote.
 2. Use ```$new``` to Add quotes, I recomend you to add Quranic Verse